Last Updated: 2/3/23 | February 3rd, 2023

 So, is Colombia Safe for Solo Travelers?

-Colombia is safe for solo travelers.
+Colombia can be safe for solo travelers if you take the right precautions.
 While petty crime is still a problem, as long as you don’t flaunt your valuables, you’ll likely not run into any problems.
 When you go out, only take what you need for the day and leave your other valuables in your hostel or hotel room.

-If you’re not feeling comfortable, try to meet other travelers so you can explore together.
+If you’re not feeling comfortable, try to meet other travelers at hostels or on tours so you can explore together.
 That way you’ll never be alone and will avoid being a target for pickpockets and petty criminals.